 Welcome to Bellin College!
-Since 1909, we have been educating students for healthcare professions.
+Since 1909. we have been educatina students for healthcare professions.
 Our array of program options includes various degree choices in nursing, medical imaging, and physical therapy.
 The College provides a rich and stimulating environment that promotes learning, leadership, and community service.
-We work closely with our Academic Advisory committees to design an educational program that will provide you with a solid education.
+We work closely with our advisory committees to design an educational program that will provide you with a solid education.
 Our program options include certificate, bachelor's, master's, and terminal degree options.
 As a future healthcare leader, you will have an impact on individuals, families, groups, communities, and populations.
 You will learn and grow beyond your expectations.
-The College values of excellence, integrity, community, and caring are seen in all our work and interactions with our students, board members, alumni, friends, and the community.
+The College values of excellence, integrity, community, and caring are seen in all our work and interactions with our students. board members, alumni, friends, and the community.
 Personally, I have been a part of the College for more than 30 years and truly value all that Bellin College has to offer.

 The Board of Trustees, faculty, staff, and administration are committed to the academic success of our students.
-With our two campus locations, Eaton Road, and Development Drive, we offer an array of services and amenities for our students.
+With our two campus locations, the Resch Campus, located on Eaton Road, and the Van Asten Campus located Development Drive, we offer an array of services and amenities for our students.
 Our faculty members prepare students for healthcare professions and provide multiple opportunities for them to learn the latest innovations through classroom, lab, simulation, and clinical settings.
-These learning experiences enrich the students' application of critical thinking and clinical judgement, which is necessary for success in today's evolving healthcare world.
-A Bellin College education prepares graduates to deliver an excellent patient experience.
-We are proud to say Bellin College graduates make a difference in their profession, the community, and society.
+These learning experiences enrich the students'

+application of critical thinking and clinical judgement, which is necessary for success in today's evolving healthcare world.
+A Bellin College education prepares graduates to deliver excellent patient experience.
+We are proud to say Bellin College graduates make a difference in their profession, community, and society.
 Our graduates reach their goals through lifelong learning and as leaders in healthcare.

 The Bellin College Guide, Handbook and Catalog will acquaint you with many aspects of Bellin College.
 In the following pages, you will see descriptions of services and related policies and procedures that will affect you while you are enrolled in our programs.
 I encourage you to review the guide and become familiar with its contents.
 This is an excellent resource for you with valuable information located in one place.
-Due to the COVID-19 pandemic, the College will adjust classroom, lab, and clinical experiences based on the trends and patterns of the virus.
 The College team will work with you to assure you are prepared for your role as a healthcare leader.